I’m Only Going to Show You Once, Now You Try

 1006 Macleod Tr SE, lower level

-In this exhibition, Duck Chief explores deep traumas of a ruptured family circle in the hopes of healing themselves through the medium of photography, text, and storytelling.
+In this exhibition, Low Horn explores deep traumas of a ruptured family circle in the hopes of healing themselves through the medium of photography, text, and storytelling.
 The healing process finds its corpus in photographing and re-telling the stories of family members who have acted as father figures to them, like their mother, step-father, uncles, male cousins, and grandfathers.
 Weaving in and out of intimate reveal and opacities, the artist offers a sharing and storytelling with the visitors in an evolving, durational installation setting.

 Stride Gallery is located in Mohkinstsis, the traditional territories of Treaty 7 people.
 Our activities take place on the land that was, for a long time, stewarded and cared for by the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), Tsuut’ina First Nation, and the Iyarhe/Stoney Nakoda people comprising the Chiniki, Bearspaw, and Wesley First Nations.
 The City of Calgary is also home to Métis Nation of Alberta, Region III.